jenkinsci/coverity-plugin/README.md

 The Coverity plugin has basic support for some pipeline functionality.
 It provides a `withCoverityEnv` step to wrap tool invocations and a `coverityResults` step to retrieve issues from a Coverity Connect View.
 In order to use these steps you will be required to setup Coverity tools in global tool configuration and a Coverity Connect instance in global configuration (see [Getting Started](#getting-started) for details).

-#### Using Coverity Static Analysis Tools
+#### Using `withCoverityEnv` build wrapper

+This step will use the specified Coverity Tool Installation and add the bin/ directory to PATH for any steps that are wrapped.
+This will allow the pipeline script to access Coverity tools (like cov-build, cov-analyze, and cov-commit-defects) directly from a script step (such as a Shell Script or Windows Batch Script).
+Also, this step provides users to bind the Coverity Connect Instance information, such as Host/Port/Credentials to environment variables.

 *  Recommended usage:
 ```
-withCoverityEnv('default') {
+withCoverityEnv(coverityToolName: 'default', cimInstance: 'Coverity Connect Instance Name') {
   // execute any coverity commands with either `sh` or `bat` script step
   //  (all Coverity Tools in /bin available on PATH)
+  // By default, Coveriy Connect Instance information will be avaible in following environment variables
+  //
+  // HOST -> COVERITY_HOST
+  // PORT -> COVERITY_PORT
+  // USER -> COV_USER
+  // PASSWORD -> COVERITY_PASSPHRASE
+  //
+  // Users can customize all the above default environment variables
 }
 ```
    *  This will use the Coverity Static Analysis Tools installation named 'default' and add '/bin' directory to PATH within the scope of this Build Wrapper.
-   *  Hint: Use the Pipeline Syntax Snippet Generator for the `withCoverityEnv` to ensure you've selected a configured tool installation
+   *  Hint: Use the Pipeline Syntax Snippet Generator for the `withCoverityEnv` to ensure you've selected a configured tool installation and configured Coverity Connect Instance

+##### Using Coverity Static Analysis Tools

+   *  The above sample use the Coverity Static Analysis Tools installation named 'default' and add '/bin' directory to PATH within the scope of this Build Wrapper.

    *  Other usage options using the `tool` step:
    *  With a variable in the script to access coverity tools directory, example:
    ```
    def covHome = tool name: 'default', type: 'coverity'